williamfzc/chat-gpt-ppt/README.md

 # chat-gpt-ppt

-use ChatGPT to generate PPT automatically
+Use ChatGPT to generate PPT automatically, all in one single file.

-## Changelog

-> [2023-03-02] Rewrite with golang.
-All in one file.
->
-> [2023-01-13] https://github.com/williamfzc/chat-gpt-ppt/issues/2 OpenAI's services are not available in my country.
->
-> [2022-12-06] Currently, ChatGPT has no official API.
-I am waiting for it to make this repo a real production.

 ## Showcase